cfengine/documentation/reference/promise-types/processes.markdown

 ### signals

-**Description:** A list of menu options representing signals to be sent to a process.
+**Description:** A list of names of signals to be sent to a process or sleeps between signals.

-Signals are presented as an ordered list to the process.
+Signals from the given list are sent to the process in a sequence.
+Special strings of the form `Ns` or just `N` where `N` is a positive integer can be used to add sleeps between the signals.
 On Windows, only the kill signal is supported, which terminates the process.

-**Type:** (option list)
+**Type:** (`slist`)

 **Allowed input range:**